How to Cool your Metal Building in the Summer Heat

 Reflective window pane glass as well as light-colored doors also deflect additional heat.
 You can also invest in Air conditioning units to address the overheating issue directly from the source.

-4. Use a cool metal-roof system
+4. Use a cool metal-roof system for your metal building

 The Cool Roof Rating Council and Energy Star® recommend cool metal roof cooling systems to improve energy efficiency as well as sustainability.
 Use metal-coated sheets and reflective resins to save on cooling costs and stay comfortable in the summer inside your metal structures.
 These compounds possess solar-reflective pigments that reduce the need for air conditioning and the overall heat levels.

-5. Proper Ventilation
+5. Proper Ventilation for Your Metal Building

 Ventilation is important in naturally cooling your metal building as well as maintaining good air quality.
 Gravity vents will allow air to automatically be channeled through the building without any additional electricity.